Grade I listed buildings in Broxtowe

 Wikimedia Commons

-The non-metropolitan district of Broxtowe in the East Midlands of England is one of the seven districts and one unitary authorityLocal government administrative unit in England and Wales. that make up the ceremonial countyArea with an appointed Lord Lieutenant and High Sheriff to represent the monarch's interest. of Nottinghamshire.[1]
+The non-metropolitan district of Broxtowe in the East Midlands of England is one of the seven districts and one unitary authorityLocal government administrative unit in the UK. that make up the ceremonial countyArea in England with an appointed Lord Lieutenant to represent the monarch's interest. of Nottinghamshire.[1]

 The district contains 5 of the 146 Grade I listed buildingsStructure of particular architectural and/or historic interest deserving of special protection. in Nottinghamshire.
 Grade I structures are those considered to be “buildings of exceptional interest”.[2]